ashatch/cdk-apigw-dynamodb/README.md

 * Creates an AWS DynamoDB table
 * Creates an API Gateway
 * Maps a POST endpoint to proxy a PutItems request
+* Maps a GET endpoint to proxy a Query request

 > Note: the DynamoDB table is set to teardown with the stack